hipe/tmx/autonomous_component_system/doc/issues/005-the-master-list-of-sections.md

 ## ordering criteria

+in order to reinforce the principles we'll offer here, in the above depiction of the "master list" we have used whitespace to group together visually each cluster of sections to suggest that they are somehow semantically related.

-in the design of this master list above, we have clustered together groups of items semantically as a didactic. we provide detail here because knowing the underlying rationale behind the ordering can act as a mnemonic for its correct application, and as a guide for its improvement.
+we provide further detail here explaining their ordering because knowing the underlying rationale behind the ordering can act as a mnemonic for its correct application, and as a guide for its improvement.